conmaol/gadelica/grammar/nouns.md

 In the second example, the nominative masculine common noun `t-àite` ‘place’ is modified by the prepositional relative clause particle `anns` ‘in which’ (which also takes as complement the positive interrogative verb particle `an`, which itself takes as complement the verb `robh` ‘was’) – `àite anns an robh an leanabh` ‘place in which the infant was’.

-Common nouns can also be modified by the locative relative clause particle `far` ‘where’.

-> Rachadh e a-mach don **achadh far** an robh gearrain gu leòr a’ ruith bho chnoc gu cnoc.

-In this example, the dative masculine common noun `achadh` ‘a field’ is modified by the locative relative clause particle `far` ‘where’ (which takes as its complement the positive interrogative verb particle `an`, which itself takes the verb `robh` ‘was’ as its complement) – `achadh far an robh gearrain a’ ruith` ‘a field where hares were running’.

 It is not clear whether *proper nouns* can also be modified by relative clause particles, since there are no examples in the current text being analysed.